 Decision due over fate of Redwell Brewery’s Tap Room bar

-A brewery which started up a tap room bar without having the necessary planning permission will learn next week whether it can keep it running.
+A brewery which started up a tap room bar without having the necessary planning permission will learn today whether it can keep it running.

 And City Hall officers say the uniqueness of the case of Redwell Brewery - and the way the tap room and cafe/restaurant would support a local business - means Norwich City Council's planning committee should give the go-ahead.